 Carry On – Rainbow Rowell

-Victor and Eli started out as college roommates—brilliant, arrogant, lonely boys who recognized the same sharpness and ambition in each other.
+Victor and Eli started out as college roommates (…).
 In their senior year, a shared research interest in adrenaline, near-death experiences, and seemingly supernatural events reveals an intriguing possibility: that under the right conditions, someone could develop extraordinary abilities.
 But when their thesis moves from the academic to the experimental, things go horribly wrong.
+Ten years later, Victor breaks out of prison, determined to catch up to his old friend (now foe), aided by a young girl whose reserved nature obscures a stunning ability.
+Meanwhile, Eli is on a mission to eradicate every other super-powered person that he can find—aside from his sidekick, an enigmatic woman with an unbreakable will.
 (Goodreads)

-There’s no such thing as safe in a city at war, a city overrun with monsters.
-In this dark urban fantasy … Kate Harker and August Flynn are the heirs to a divided city — a city where the violence has begun to breed actual monsters.
+Kate Harker and August Flynn are the heirs to a divided city—a city where the violence has begun to breed actual monsters.
 All Kate wants is to be as ruthless as her father, who lets the monsters roam free and makes the humans pay for his protection.
 All August wants is to be human, as good-hearted as his own father, to play a bigger role in protecting the innocent—but he’s one of the monsters.
+One who can steal a soul with a simple strain of music.
+When the chance arises to keep an eye on Kate, who’s just been kicked out of her sixth boarding school and returned home, August jumps at it.
+But Kate discovers August’s secret, and after a failed assassination attempt the pair must flee for their lives.
 (Goodreads)

 Pride and Prejudice – Jane Austen